LashSesh/thronion/README.md

 ## 🎯 Project Overview

 **Thronion** is a next-generation DDoS protection system for Tor Hidden Services, combining proven operational capabilities with cutting-edge quantum-inspired algorithms.
-It represents the successful fusion of:

-- **Ophanion**: Production-ready DDoS protection with proven Tor integration
-- **QRADIANCE (QRIK)**: Advanced quantum-inspired cybersecurity framework

 ### What Makes Thronion Unique?